How to Create an App Service Environment v1

 - Subnet size

-When picking a VNet and specifying a subnet, make sure it is large enough to accomodate any future growth.
+When picking a VNet and specifying a subnet, make sure it is large enough to accommodate any future growth.

 Creating an App Service Environment v1

-To create an App Service Environment v1 you need to search the Azure Marketplace for App Service Environment v1, or by going through New -> Web + Mobile -> App Service Environment.
+To create an App Service Environment v1, you can search the Azure Marketplace for App Service Environment v1, or go through Create a resource -> Web + Mobile -> App Service Environment.
 To create an ASEv1:

 Provide the name of your ASE.
-The name that is specified for the ASE will be used for the apps created in the ASE.
-If name of the ASE is appsvcenvdemo then the subdomain name would be .appsvcenvdemo.p.azurewebsites.net.
-If you thus created an app named mytestapp then it would be addressable at mytestapp.appsvcenvdemo.p.azurewebsites.net.
+The name you specify for the ASE will be used for the apps created in the ASE.
+If the name of the ASE is appsvcenvdemo, the subdomain name would be: appsvcenvdemo.p.azurewebsites.net.
+If you thus created an app named mytestapp, it would be addressable at mytestapp.appsvcenvdemo.p.azurewebsites.net.
 You cannot use white space in the name of your ASE.
-If you use upper case characters in the name, the domain name will be the total lowercase version of that name.
-If you use an ILB then your ASE name is not used in your subdomain but is instead explicitly stated during ASE creation
+If you use upper-case characters in the name, the domain name will be the total lowercase version of that name.
+If you use an ILB, your ASE name is not used in your subdomain but is instead explicitly stated during ASE creation.

-- Select your subscription.
-The subscription used for your ASE is also the one that all apps in that ASE will be created with.
-You cannot place your ASE in a VNet that is in another subscription
+Select your subscription.
+The subscription you use for your ASE will also apply to all apps you create in that ASE.
+You cannot place your ASE in a VNet that is in another subscription.

 Select or specify a new resource group.
 The resource group used for your ASE must be the same that is used for your VNet.
-If you select a pre-existing VNet then the resource group selection for your ASE will be updated to reflect that of your VNet.
+If you select a pre-existing VNet, the resource group selection for your ASE will be updated to reflect that of your VNet.